yhuang85/mandy/build-source/source/CAST/contactMorse.rst

 .. note::

-    Historically speaking, a :math:`\pi_1`-switch is trivially a special case of "bifurcations" considered by Giroux in his dynamical convex surface theory [Gir99]_, and less trivially a special case of "bypass attachments" considered by Honda in his combinatorial convex surface theory [Hon99]_, both in dimension :math:`3`.
-The later was generalized to all dimensions in [HH18]_.
+    Historically speaking, a :math:`\pi_1`-switch is trivially a special case of "bifurcations" considered by `Giroux <https://arxiv.org/abs/math/9908178>`__ in his dynamical convex surface theory, and less trivially a special case of "bypass attachments" considered by `Honda <https://arxiv.org/abs/math/9910127>`__ in his combinatorial convex surface theory, both in dimension :math:`3`.
+The later was generalized to all dimensions `here <https://arxiv.org/abs/1803.09142>`__.
 In particular, the decomposition :eq:`heegaardDecomposition` indeed gives rise to a contact Morse function.
 However, none of these developments are relevant here and we don't even care about general contact Morse functions per se.

 Besides :math:`\pi_1`-switches, there are many other :math:`\pi_1`-level Morse theoretic degenerations, such as creation and elimination of critical points, that may happen in the family :math:`\Sigma_t|_{\xi}, t \in I`.
 However, these phenomena may happen either within :math:`R_+` or :math:`R_-`, and they belong to the subject of Weinstein homotopies, whose general understanding is completely out of reach by the current technology.